Arab Gas Pipeline: Syria–Turkey connection

-In 2006 Egypt, Syria, Jordan, Turkey, Lebanon, and Romania reached an agreement to build the pipeline's extension through Syria to the Turkish border.
+In 2006, Egypt, Syria, Jordan, Turkey, Lebanon, and Romania agreed to build the pipeline's extension through Syria to the Turkish border.
 From there, the pipeline would have been connected to the proposed Nabucco Pipeline for the delivery of gas to Europe.
 Turkey forecasted buying up to 4 e9m3/a of natural gas from the Arab Gas Pipeline.
-In 2008 Turkey and Syria signed an agreement to construct a 63 km pipeline between Aleppo and Kilis as a first segment of the Syria-Turkey connection of the Arab Gas Pipeline and Stroytransgaz signed a US$71 million contract for the construction of this section.
-However, this contract was annulled at the beginning of 2009 and re-tendered.
+In 2008, Turkey and Syria signed an agreement to construct a 63 km pipeline between Aleppo and Kilis as a first segment of the Syria-Turkey connection of the Arab Gas Pipeline.
+Stroytransgaz signed a US$71 million contract for the construction of this section.

+This contract was annulled at the beginning of 2009 and re-tendered.
 This section was awarded to PLYNOSTAV Pardubice Holding, a Czech Contracting Company, who finished the project in May 2011.
-From Kilis, a 15 km long pipeline with a diameter of 12 in would connect the pipeline with the Turkish grid thus allowing the Turkish grid to be supplied via the Syrian grid even before completing the Homs–Aleppo segment.
+From Kilis, a 15 km long pipeline with a diameter of 12 in would connect the pipeline with the Turkish grid, allowing the Turkish grid to be supplied via the Syrian grid, even before completing the Homs–Aleppo segment.

-As of August 2025 this pipeline segment opened.
+In August 2025, this pipeline segment opened.